anukulrathore/Javascript-Interview-Prep/README.md

 D: Timeout done, resolving promise
 F: Promise resolved with: Done

-**❓ What is the output of this Promise chain with resolves, throws, and catches?**
+**❓What is the output of this Promise chain with resolves, throws, and catches?**

 ```javascript
 function myPromiseFunc(value) {